-People who think vinegar is only useful as a salad dressing ingredient have never tried cleaning BBQ grill with vinegar.
+People who think vinegar is only helpful as a salad dressing ingredient have never tried cleaning the BBQ grill with vinegar.
 Vinegar works great for cleaning many items, including the grill, and you don't have to worry about leaving any harmful residue behind that can get on your food and make you sick.

-How Cleaning BBQ Grill with Vinegar Works
+How to Clean BBQ Grill With Vinegar

 - Pour two cups of vinegar into the spray bottle.

 - Add two cups of water on top of it.

 - Put the lid on the bottle and shake it vigorously to mix the water and vinegar together.

 - Spray the water/vinegar solution on the grill racks and the area above and underneath them to saturation.